Preetam/listgen/README.md

   -type="": Value type.
 ```

-For example stringlist implementation is generated using:
+For example, the stringlist implementation is generated using:

 ```bash
 $ listgen -package stringlist -type=string \